derickongeri/MISLAND/source/Introduction/general_information.rst

 Authors
 -------
-The MISLAND-North Africa Project is a partnership between OSS and LocateIT under the Global Monitoring for Environment and Security and Africa(GMES & Africa) and is co-funded by the African Union and the European Union.
+The MISLAND-North Africa is a project by the OSS under the Global Monitoring for Environment and Security and Africa(GMES & Africa) framework that is co-funded by the African Union and the European Union.

-Contributors to the documentation and to MISLAND-North Africa include Derick ONGERI, Grace AMONDI, Vivianne META, Toure SOULEYMANE, Seth NYAWACHA, Simon NDARAU, Mustapha MIMOUNI, Nabil KHATRA, Amjed TAIEB and Haithem REJEB.
+Contributors to the documentation and to MISLAND-North Africa include Mustapha MIMOUNI, Nabil KHATRA, Amjed TAIEB, Haithem REJEB, Vivianne META, Toure SOULEYMANE, Derick ONGERI, Grace AMONDI, Seth NYAWACHA, and Simon NDARAU.

 	.. image:: /_static/Images/partners.png
 	   :height: 94